 - Administrative Staff

-If you report a sexual misconduct incident to a non-confidential party, the non-confidential party will protect your privacy by limiting the people with whom he or she shares what you tell them.
-However, non-confidential resources cannot guarantee complete confidentiality, as they must notify the University’s Title IX Coordinator about the basic facts of the sexual misconduct incident.
+If you report an incident of discrimination, harassment, or misconduct to a non-confidential party, the non-confidential party will protect your privacy by limiting the people with whom he or she shares what you tell them.
+However, non-confidential resources cannot guarantee complete confidentiality, as they must promptly notify the University’s Title IX Coordinator about the basic facts of discrimination, harassment, or sexual misconduct incidents.
+University employees may notify the Title IX Coordinator of such incidents by completing the Title IX Intake Form.

 Contact Valparaiso University Police Department at 219.464.5430 or proceed to the Porter Hospital emergency room.
 During the daytime 8:00 a.m. – 12:00 p.m. and 1:00 p.m. – 5:00 p.m. hours, Monday through Friday, students may also contact the Counseling Center at 219.464.5002 or the Sexual Assault Awareness and Facilitative Education (SAAFE) Office at 219.464.6789.
 For incidents of sexual violence that take place after hours, contact 219.929.7087 for immediate assistance.